muhammadyasirmaib/HTML_-_CSS_Projects2/README.md

-# HTML_-_CSS_Projects2
+# HTML_-_Tailwind_Projects
-This repository contains my practice projects built using HTML and CSS only.
+This repository contains my practice projects built using HTML and Tailwind only.
 The purpose of this repo is to keep all my frontend practice work in one place and track my learning progress.